Phyllis Horton and Abe Leventhal Research Awards

 ABRAHAM (Abe) LEVENTHAL was a Halifax businessman and quiet philanthropist.
 Over the years he supported countless causes, including the Alzheimer Society of Nova Scotia.
 When Mr. Leventhal passed away in 2016 his estate provided bequests to eight charities, including ASNS.
 To honour his wishes, and his passion for research, the Alzheimer Society has established the Abe Leventhal Research Fund.
 A part of his gift has been designated to fund and maintain the ABE LEVENTHAL STUDENT RESEARCH AWARD, recognizing Mr. Leventhal’s generous custom of supporting students.

-The value of each bursary in 2017 is $3000.00.
-The Alzheimer Society of Nova Scotia will award up to two bursaries to graduate (Masters or PhD or equivalent) students in Nova Scotia who are actively involved in and interested in further pursuing research in Alzheimer’s disease or other dementias.
+The value of each award in 2018 is $3000.00.
+The Alzheimer Society of Nova Scotia will grant up to two awards to graduate (Masters or PhD or equivalent) students in Nova Scotia who are actively involved in and interested in further pursuing research in Alzheimer’s disease or other dementias.
 The research may be in any field related to dementia.

 PROCESS OF SELECTION

-CRITERIA – PHYLLIS HORTON and ABE LEVENTHAL BURSARIES
+CRITERIA – PHYLLIS HORTON and ABE LEVENTHAL AWARDS

-Students are automatically considered for both bursaries.
-Students will be awarded a maximum of one bursary.
-Former winners of one of the bursaries are not eligible for either bursary in subsequent years.
+Students are automatically considered for both awards.
+Students will be granted a maximum of one award.
+Former winners of one of the awards (bursaries) are not eligible for either award in subsequent years.

-A student applying for one of the bursaries must submit an application including the following:
+A student applying for one of the awards must submit an application including the following:

 .
 A cover letter with a statement of career intent and personal narrative regarding working in the field of dementia research (1 page maximum)